Music is a wonderful way to help the development of speech and listening skills. It brings

 Over the years, our experience at The Elizabeth Foundation has shown that music plays a

-All these help provide deaf children with a basis on which to build their listening
+Using music in this way helps provide deaf children with a basis on which to build their listening

 unaware that they are participating in an important learning experience, vital to